Create a theme

 Review our workflow best practices.
 If you're building a theme with a team of developers, or if you want to use build tools or advanced version control strategies, then review our best practices to identify how these strategies can be applied to your Shopify theme development processes.

-Learn how to implement features in your theme.
 You can enable certain Shopify features or add functionality to your theme.
 Features fall into the following categories: